tesar-stepan/gnott/README.md

 ### Limitation
 this script will skip mutations ending with 'X' or 'Fs', since the output of Transvar for this type of input is not useful for the use-case this script was originally created for.

+gnott.py \[-h] [-o g,c,p,pp] string

+-o {g,c,p,pp}  Denotes what format should the output string be in.
+-debug         Runs debug mode, shows more details about progress and errrors.

 #### Basic example:

 ```bash